iotaledger/bee/bee-message/tip.md

       `Token Tag` field of the foundry output.
     - Additional token schemes will be defined that make use of the `Foundry Diff` as well, for example validating that a certain amount of tokens can only be minted/melted after a certain date.
-- When neither `Current State` nor `Next State` is empty:
-    - `Maximum Suppply` field must not change.
-    - <i>Immutable Alias Address Unlock Condition</i> must not change.
-    - `Serial Number` must not change.
-    - `Token Tag` must not change.
-    - `Token Scheme Type` must not change.
-    - <i>Blocks</i> in `Immutable Blocks` must not change.

-### Notes

-- A token scheme is a list of hard coded constraints.
-It is not feasible at the moment to foresee the future needs/requirements of hard coded constraints, so it is impossible to design token schemes as any possible combination of those constraints.
-A better design would be to have a list of possible constraints (and their related fields) from which the user can choose.
-The chosen combination should still be encoded as a bitmask inside the `Token ID`.
-- For now, only token scheme `0` is supported.
-Additional token schemes will be designed iteratively when the need arises.
-- The `Foundry ID` of a foundry output should be queryable in indexers, so that given a `Foundry ID`, the `Output ID` of the foundry output can be retrieved. `Foundry ID` behaves like an address that can't unlock anything.
-  While it is not necessarily needed for the protocol, it is needed for client side operations, such as:
-    - Retrieving the current state of the foundry.
-    - Accessing token metadata in foundry based on `Foundry ID` derived from `Tokend ID`.

 ## NFT Output

-Each NFT output gets assigned a unique identifier `NFT ID` upon creation by the protocol. `NFT ID` is BLAKE2b-160 hash of the <i>Output ID</i>  that created the NFT.
-The address of the NFT is the concatenation of `NFT Address Type` ||
-`NFT ID`.

 The NFT may contain immutable metadata set upon creation, and a verified `Issuer`.
 The output type supports all non-alias specific (state controller, governor) unlock conditions and optional feature blocks so that the output can be